MAminghafari/Aminghafari.github.io/index.md

 - **[Dec.
 2024]** I am seeking two motivated PhD candidates who want to work on Robust Machine Learning methods.
 A strong statistics or computer science background and a high skill level in R or Python are highly needed.
 Full financial support will be provided for PhD students.
 If you are interested, email me at mina.aminghafari@ucalgary.ca, and include your CV and letter of motivation.
 - **[Nov.
 2023]** I was selected as P.Stat by [SSC](https://ssc.ca/en/publications/ssc-liaison/vol-37-6-2023-12/new-accreditations)
 - **[Sept.
-2024]** I started working on a new AI project entitled Decoding “Healthy” from “Pathogenic” Antinuclear Antibody Patterns Using Artificial Intelligence, Funded by McCaig Institute for Bone and Joint Health.
+2024]** I started working on a new AI project entitled Decoding “Healthy” from “Pathogenic” Antinuclear Antibody Patterns Using Artificial Intelligence, Funded by McCaig Institute for Bone and Joint Health with [Dr M. Choi](https://www.ai-dx.ca).

 {% include_relative _includes/publications.md %}